d12frosted/elpa-mirror/gnu/llm-readme.txt

     functions.
   • `llm-name provider'.
 Provides a short name of the model or provider, suitable for showing to users.
+  • `llm-chat-token-limit'.
+Gets the token limit for the chat model.
+    This isn't possible for some backends like `llama.cpp', in which the model isn't selected or known by this library.

     And the following helper functions:
     • `llm-make-simple-chat-prompt text': For the common case of just